ackermannQ/kodereview/content/blog/map/index.md

 var newArray = array.map((currentValue, index, array) => {
    // Doing some operations, like getting the candidate name and profession

-   return something; /* As I explained, map return an array so this is MANDATORY */ });                  /* otherwise you would have a bunch of undefined elements */
+   return something; /* As I explained, map returns an array so this is MANDATORY */ });                  /* otherwise you would have a bunch of undefined elements */

 ```